This post contains affiliate links for your convenience. View our full disclosure policy here.

-Do you students build towers in the block center, or line up silverware in the kitchen area of your classroom?
-Do they group like colored markers on a mat when coloring, or raise their hands to vote?
+Do your students build towers in the block center or line up silverware in the kitchen area of your classroom?
+Do they group like colored markers on a mat when coloring or raise their hands to vote?
 Then they are demonstrating early graphing skills.
-Here are seven little-known secrets about teaching graphing.
+Here are some important little-known secrets about teaching graphing skills!

 Mathematicians indicate there are five primary disciplines of math that should be taught, which are as follows:

 - number sense – the development of a deep understanding of numbers and the number system, to compose and decompose numbers and understand their various relationships

 - algebra – the understanding of patterns and relationships, including sorting and categorizing

 - geometry – the understanding of spatial relationships, prepositional terms, and the properties of two and three-dimensional shapes

 - measurement – the ability to make comparisons and order, understanding measurable attributes

 - data analysis and probability – understanding data as a means of conveying organized information and understanding that certain variables affect data

 Exclude one of those components and children experience unnecessary difficulty in learning math.

 This is the final installment of our series on the five disciplines of math.